Searching for a King — Muslim Non-Violence & the Future of Islam, Jeffry R. Halverson, Potomac Books; Rs.1,622; 172 pp

 Whether one likes it or not, and irrespective of the origins and causes, it is a fact that Islam is increasingly being associated with violence worldwide.
-In this timely book, Jeffry Halverson, an Islamic Studies scholar and historian of religions, currently teaching at Arizona State University, USA, persuasively argues for a different narrative of Islam, based on a commitment to non-violence.
+In this timely book – Searching for a King, Jeffry Halverson, an Islamic Studies scholar and historian of religions, currently teaching at Arizona State University, USA, persuasively argues for a different narrative of Islam, based on a commitment to non-violence.
 Recent icons of non-violent activism, such as Martin Luther King Jr. (which explains the word ‘King’ in the book’s title) and Mahatma Gandhi, have parallels within the global Muslim community, says Halverson even though they are not as widely known as they should be.

 Halverson deplores the widespread belief that Islam is intimately connected with violence as a means of resolving grievances.
 Although this is not a Muslim-specific phenomenon, he admits that a culture of violence is widely prevalent in most Islamic countries and communities to redress socio-political grievances and catalyse socio-economic reforms.